Australia's AMP to merge banking, domestic wealth management businesses

 Oct 10 (Reuters) - Beleaguered Australian wealth manager AMP Ltd AMP.AX said on Thursday it will merge its banking and Australian wealth management business units into a new entity to be named AMP Australia.

-AMP Australia will be led by Alex Wade, currently CEO of the Australian wealth management arm, AMP said in a statement.
+Chief Executive Francesco De Ferrari said Sally Bruce would step down as AMP Bank CEO and the new AMP Australia will be led by Alex Wade, currently CEO of the firm's Australian wealth management arm.

+"Closer integration of the businesses was part of our long-term plan, and with Sally's decision to step down, we have been able to accelerate our internal re-organisation," said De Ferrari.

+The announcement follows a restructuring plan AMP unveiled in August that included major changes at its flagship wealth-management business in Australia and New Zealand, as the company sought to repair operations following revelations of misconduct.

-(Reporting by Syed Saif Hussain Naqvi in Bengaluru; Editing by Muralikumar Anantharaman)
+(Reporting by Syed Saif Hussain Naqvi in Bengaluru; Additional reporting by Devika Syamnath; Editing by Muralikumar Anantharaman and Christopher Cushing)

 ((SyedSaifHussain.Naqvi@thomsonreuters.com; +91 80 6749 ; Reuters Messaging: SyedSaifHussain.Naqvi.thomsonreuters.com@reuters.net))